WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

            '-'
 ```

 (A)lice keeps her data in (H)ome Directory.
 She would like to back it
 up to (C)loud Service, but she is afraid she will forget to back up
 regularly, so she would like to grant a capability to (T)imer Service to
 run the backup for her.
 However, she would prefer that Timer Service
 not have access to actually read any of the contents of her data on Home
 Directory, and she does not want Timer Service to be able to write just
 anything to Cloud Store, only backups.
 Effectively she would like to
 send Timer Service a new capability that *composes together* reading
 from Home Directory and writing to Cloud Store without giving access to
 either independently.

 Here R represents the
-restricted-through-composition capability in this somewhat messy
-diagram:
+restricted-through-composition capability:

 ```
            .-.